-After making the rounds with strategists, portfolio managers, and hedge fund traders, I can confirm that 2014 was one of the toughest to trade for careers lasting 30, 40, or 50 years.
-Yet again, the stay at home index players have defeated the best and the brightest.
+After making the rounds with strategists, portfolio managers, and hedge fund traders, I can confirm that 2015 was one of the toughest to trade for careers lasting 30, 40, or 50 years.
+Even the stay-at-home index players had their heads handed to them.

-With the Dow gaining a modest 8% in 2014, and S&P 500 up a more virile 14.2%, this was a year of endless frustration.
-Volatility fell to the floor, staying at a monotonous 12% for seven boring consecutive months.
+With the Dow gaining 3.1% in 2015, and S&P 500 almost dead unchanged, this was a year of endless frustration.
+Volatility fell to the floor, staying at a monotonous 12% for eight boring consecutive months before spiking repeatedly many times to as high as 52%.
 Most hedge funds lagged the index by miles.

-My Trade Alert Service, hauled in an astounding 30.3% profit, at the high was up 42.7%, and has become the talk of the hedge fund industry.
-That was double the S&P 500 index gain.
+My Trade Alert Service, hauled in an astounding 38.8% profit, at the high was up 48.7%, and has become the talk of the hedge fund industry.

 If you think I spend too much time absorbing conspiracy theories from the Internet, let me give you a list of the challenges I see financial markets facing in the coming year: